Previously

 by the New York Times, “brave and original”

-in a New Scientist cover story, and is featured in
+in a New Scientist cover story, and is featured in The

 Allan Snyder

-is recognised for groundbreaking discoveries covering the fields
+is recognised for groundbreaking discoveries covering the

-of visual neurobiology, communications, optical physics and
+fields of visual neurobiology, communications, optical physics

-the mind sciences.
+and the mind sciences.

 Dr Snyder

-received the world's "foremost prize in communication and
+received the world's "foremost prize in communication

-information technology", the Marconi International Prize,
+and information technology", the Marconi International

-in New York city in December 2001.
+Prize, in New York city in December 2001.

 He is a

-Fellow of the Royal Society of London and the recipient of its
+Fellow of the Royal Society of London and the recipient of

-2001 Clifford Paterson Prize for "contributions which benefit
+its 2001 Clifford Paterson Prize for "contributions

-mankind."
+which benefit mankind."

 His discoveries

-in brain science are hailed in the prestigious journal Nature
+in brain science are hailed in the prestigious journal Nature as "breaking

-forward" and featured in the Economist.
+featured in the Economist.